 6. The Louisville Lip: Early in his career, Ali witnessed professional wrestler Gorgeous George perform and immediately realized that being loud, brash and boastful would help attract attention and sell tickets.
 Thus, “The Louisville Lip” was born.
 But the significance of Ali’s rapping and rhyming went beyond stealing the limelight and bringing a renewed focus to the sport of boxing.
 For a young black man to be so cocky and outspoken in the 1960’s was nothing short of revolutionary, and with the aid of his natural charisma and wit, Ali introduced a whole new dimension to the idea of “Black Pride.”
 And it must be noted that Ali did not only indulge in mindless name-calling and “trash talk” but went out of his way to offer intriguing opinions and insights on a wide range of topics as he recited poetry, quoted verses from the Koran, performed on Broadway and gave speeches at universities.

-5. Joe Frazier: After Ali had been stripped of his world title and banned from boxing in 1967, it took some time for the heavyweight division to find a worthy successor, but by 1970 “Smokin'” Joe Frazier had established himself as one of the most relentless and powerful big men fight fans had ever seen.
-Like a giant-sized Henry Armstrong, Frazier applied constant pressure, breaking down his opponents by virtue of a non-stop attack and maybe the best left hook in boxing history.
+5. Joe Frazier: After Ali had been stripped of his world title and banned from boxing in 1967, it took time for the heavyweight division to find a worthy successor, but by 1970 “Smokin'” Joe Frazier had established himself as one of the most relentless and powerful big men fight fans had ever seen.
+Like a giant-sized Henry Armstrong, Frazier applied constant pressure, breaking down his opponents with a non-stop attack and maybe the best left hook in boxing history.
 Ali and Frazier were a study in contrasts while being virtual equals in terms of strength, courage and will to win, all of which made for an unforgettable rivalry.
 Frazier was victorious in their first great battle in 1971, one of the most significant fights ever and a match which not only transcended boxing, but sports itself; Ali won the next two clashes.
 His performances against Frazier in all three meetings are testament to his ring greatness and constitute a huge part of his legacy.

 4. An All-Time Great Competitor: When it came to competing, Ali was ‘old-school.’
 Which is to say, that while much of what Ali brought to boxing was new and unique, when it came to his chosen profession, Ali was not so different from the great battlers of decades past who loved to fight, loved to win, and wanted to prove themselves against the best competition available.
 It just so happens that Ali came along during the heavyweight division’s Golden Age; never before or since have their been so many big, tough, capable boxers in that weight class and Ali fought them all.
 He ducked no one; he demanded no catch-weights; he didn’t wait for anyone to get old or stale.
 Instead, the second anyone challenged him or questioned his supremacy, he responded as all truly great competitors do and sought to prove himself again.